immortalnzl/IoT-Solution/README.md

 2. chmod +x client-template.sh
 3. ./client-template.sh

 This will ask for the clients name then auto generate a token, then run the docker compose.

+TO-DO
+Authentication (0Auth) whichever has best apis for genratration of login 2fa Tailscale? this is more for the gateway not really for the software stack.
+Front end/Login
+reporting